digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 ---

+This notebook is not part of the **Git session** and is intended for you to work on independently at home.
+If you have any questions, feel free to bring them up at the beginning of the next Python session.
+We’ll be happy to discuss them then!

 <div style="border-left: 4px solid #026e57; background-color: #d0f0e4; padding: 15px; margin: 10px 0; color: #026e57; border-radius: 5px; width:730px;">
     <strong>Concepts: Git collaborating</strong> <br><br>The slides explaining Git collaborating are <a href="../output/02-git.html#collaborating" target="_blank">here</a>.
 </div>